seancheung/privileges/README.md

-**attach/detach/sync**

-Relationships attaching/detaching/syncing are in the same way as Laravel's Eloquent Relationships Do.
-See  [ManyToMany Relationships](https://laravel.com/docs/5.3/eloquent-relationships#updating-many-to-many-relationships)

 ## Middleware

 If you have registered the middleware, you can add it to any routes you'd like to guard with it.